 Products containing both glycolic and salicylic acid are recommended for those with acne, as they do double-duty by treating blemishes and exfoliating at the same time.
 Both ingredients fall into the category of hydroxy acids, which are among the most commonly used chemical exfoliants.

 If you have acne, some areas of your face may be more sensitive.
 Always do a spot-test with your chosen exfoliant before you apply it to your entire face.

 When Should You Exfoliate Your Face?

-It is commonly believed that exfoliating your face in the evening before going to bed is ideal so you can follow up with a moisturizing night cream and let your skin replenish while you sleep.
+If you have sensitive or dry skin, you should exfoliate your face in the evening before going to bed so you can follow-up with an appropriate night moisturizer and allow your skin to replenish while you sleep.

-It is best to exfoliate your face after cleansing.
-If you wear makeup daily, exfoliating at night can help to lift away any remaining particles from the skin and ensure your skin care products are absorbed more effectively.
+Additionally, if you wear makeup daily, exfoliating at night can help lift away any remaining particles from the skin to ensure your skin care products are absorbed more effectively.